Nourish. Regenerate. Empower.

 What we teach doesn’t stay in the classroom—it’s already changing homes and habits.

 Parents have begun telling us remarkable stories: their children come home, head straight to the garden, and cook blackjack greens, once thought of as a useless weed.
 Others report that their children are showing them how to make natural pesticides, or how to grow more food on their land using sustainable methods like better spacing and regenerative practices.
-This knowledge-sharing is exactly what we aim for—transformation through participation.
+This knowledge-sharing is exactly what we aim for.

 Reaching Families, Not Just Students